oss-slu/dads/README.md

 DADS is a web application designed for researchers to access information about a vast array of arithmetical dynamical systems that would otherwise take a long time to compute independently.
 This project was developed by the SLU Capstone Project team under Open Source with SLU in collaboration with Dr. Benjamin Hutz, a professor of mathematics and statistics at Saint Louis University.

 ### Features
-* Home Page: A brief description of the application and a link to the GitHub repository.
+* Home Page: A description of the application and a link to the GitHub repository.
 * Explore Systems Page: Allows users to filter and query through the database for various properties like automorphism group cardinality and degree.
 The results are displayed in a paginated data table with a statistics summary to the right which shows metrics about the returned systems, such as average height.
 * System Details Page: Each system in the paginated table has a label which can be selected to show a page with additional information about the system.